시원항병원

 METHODS: Women who delivered in 1964 were evaluated by using endoanal ultrasound, manometry,

+and a continence questionnaire.
+Women delivered by forceps were matched with the next normal delivery and elective cesarean delivery in the birth register.
 RESULTS: The women’s overall obstetric history was evaluated.
 Women who had ever had a forceps delivery (n = 42) had a significantly higher incidence of sphincter rupture compared with women who had only unassisted vaginal deliveries (n = 41) and elective cesarean sections (n = 6) (44 vs.22 vs. 0 percent; chi-squared 7.09; P = 0.03).
 There was no significant difference in the incidence of significant fecal incontinence between the three groups (14 vs. 10 vs. 0 percent) or significant urinary incontinence (7 vs. 19 vs. 0 percent).

 CONCLUSION: Anal sphincter injury was associated with forceps delivery in the past; however, significant fecal and urinary incontinence was not.